A Kitchen Turns True Blue

 Project: Intelligent use of space in a Manhattan kitchen

 Before: When Rashmi purchased a one-bedroom co-op on the Upper West Side, she wanted to renovate the kitchen immediately.
 It was clearly run down, as the original kitchen in a prewar building, but had plenty of unused space and potential.
 “Once I moved in, I realized I needed to live with the space to understand what I really wanted,” said Rashmi.
 She gave herself six months—it took four years.
 At one stage, she even stored her bike in some dead space next to the fridge.
 She didn’t like the idea of an open kitchen, so knocking down a wall wasn’t an option.
 The main goal was to simply use the space effectively while flipping a hodgepodge of different whites into something bright.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 After: Rashmi had owned a home before, but buying into a co-op was a new experience.
 She posted her project and found a contractor through Sweeten, a free service that connects homeowners with vetted general contractors.
 She was having problems getting her package submitted to her co-op board for approval until she found her Sweeten contractor.
 “My contractor was an invaluable partner, especially during the planning and approval phase with my co-op and the building engineers,” she said.
 Once work got underway, Rashmi decided to give the kitchen a roomier feel by opting for 18-inch cabinets on one side rather than the standard 24 inch.
 Adding a washer and dryer was also “life-changing.”
 A layout geared toward casual entertaining was also important, so she extended the counter right along the wall to include an eat-in perch and two chairs.
 Rather than go with backsplash tiles, Rashmi chose a semi-gloss paint for ease of cleaning.
 She picked a bright yet deep blue for the walls that contrasted with gold-toned cabinet hardware.